 Whole-Class Novel Studies

-The distinguishing feature of a whole-class novel study is that all students are exposed to the same standards, text, and supplementary materials.
+The key aspect of a whole-class novel study is that all students work with the same standards, text, and additional resources.

 Advantages of Whole-Class Novel Studies